May 18, 2020, by Hannah O'Regan

 What to do while you wait for university: Archaeology

 If your A-levels have been cancelled, and you’re planning to start university in September, you might be feeling a bit at a loose end right now.
-We’ve put together some suggestions for things to do that will give you a head start for a degree in Archaeology, or just help to pass the time enjoyably and productively.
+Will Bowden‘s put together some suggestions for things to do that will give you a head start for a degree in Archaeology, or just help to pass the time enjoyably and productively.

 - Read, read, read.
 There are a range of good introductory texts available.
 We recommend Colin Renfrew and Paul Bahn’s, Archaeology: Theory, Methods and Practice (2016), which is a standard undergraduate textbook.
 There is a 2020 version coming out in August which means you may be able to pick up a cheaper earlier edition!
 Kevin Greene’s Archaeology: an Introduction (2010) is also good as is Paul Bahn’s Archaeology: A Very Short Introduction (2012).
 Mike Pitts’ Digging Up Britain: Ten Discoveries, a Million Years of History (2019) is also an excellent guide to some key discoveries and the characters who made them.

 - Watch.
 There is a lot of good (and bad) archaeology on TV.
 The recent series of Digging for Britain is still available on the BBC iPlayer and is great for a straightforward guide to recent discoveries by the people who made them.
 Beware the archaeology documentary (or YouTube video) that suggests a hitherto unexplored mystery/ancient civilization doubted by experts “until now”!
 If experts doubt things, they usually have decent reasons for doing so!
 If you want to hone your critical skills in this area the Bad Archaeology website is an entertaining place to start http://www.badarchaeology.com/